A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Blockchain

-The Metaverse is a shared virtual world where users can engage in activities that initially existed in the physical world, such as socializing, working, and doing business~\cite{lee2021all}.
-As an extension of the economic systems in the physical world, the Metaverse economic systems are essential to facilitate the circulation of digital currencies, goods, and services~\cite{duan2021metaverse}.
+The Metaverse economic system is a merge of the physical economic system with fiat currencies and the virtual economic systems with cryptocurrency, stablecoins, central bank digital currencies (CBDCs)~\cite{fung2016central}.
+Based on the economic systems in the physical world, the Metaverse economic systems are essential to facilitate the circulation of digital and physical currencies, goods, and services in the Metaverse~\cite{duan2021metaverse}.
 However, there is no centralized government in the Metaverse.
-Therefore, the digital Metaverse economic systems built upon the blockchain are expected to provide transparent and verifiable economic operation mode without third-party authority.
-As a well-known component of economic characteristics of the Metaverse, \textit{creator economy} allows participants in the Metaverse to become creators of virtual content in these 3D worlds, i.e., UGC~\cite{lee2021creators}.
-Next, the uniqueness and authenticates of UGC can be protected via blockchain by minting the UGC as NFTs for collecting and trading.
+Therefore, the virtual Metaverse economic systems built upon the blockchain are expected to provide transparent and verifiable economic operation without third-party authorities.
+To support \textit{the creator economy} in the Metaverse at mobile edge networks, users can be creators of UGC in the Metaverse based on the communication and computation resources provided by PSPs~\cite{lee2021creators}.
+Next, the uniqueness and ownership of UGC can be protected via the wireless blockchain by minting the UGC as NFTs for collecting and trading.
 Finally, these tradable NFTs in games and social activities can be sold for revenue in the form of digital currencies or physical currencies.

-\subsubsection{User-Generated Content}
+\subsubsection{\textbf{User-generated Content}}

-User-generated content is one of the most important features of the Metaverse, in which users can be creators of interesting content, e.g., videos, music, and profile pictures, rather than having the platform's developers/operators offer it for sale in a marketplace \cite{duan2021metaverse}.
-For example, in the popular Metaverse game named Roblox, more than 115 million monthly active players enjoy more than two billion hours of UGC playtime per month.
-The development of Metaverse applications inevitably generates huge amounts of data, which pose data processing and storage challenges for Metaverse users and service providers \cite{ning2021survey}.
-Therefore, UGC stored in the cloud and on edge servers is a potential solution to these challenges.
-In \cite{8726068}, the authors presented an intelligent edge computing framework that enables processing and caching of UGC data close to the data source.
-A shared edge structure is proposed that enables adaptable use of heterogeneous data and unused edge resources, reducing service delay and network load, but without considering the single point of failure of edge servers in UGC storage.
+User-generated content is one of the most important features of the Metaverse, in which users at mobile edge networks can be creators of virtual assets, e.g., videos, music, and profile pictures, rather than having the platform's developers/operators offer them for sale in a marketplace \cite{duan2021metaverse}.
+The development of Metaverse applications inevitably generates huge amounts of data, which poses data processing and storage challenges for Metaverse PSPs~\cite{ning2021survey}.
+Fortunately, UGC can be stored in distributed cloud and edge servers.
+For example, the authors in \cite{8726068} propose a blockchain-empowered resource management framework for UGC data close to the data source.
+A shared edge structure is proposed that enables the adaptable use of heterogeneous data and available edge resources, reducing service delay and network load, but without considering the single point of failure of edge servers in UGC storage.

-\subsubsection{Non-Fungible Tokens}
+\subsubsection{\textbf{Non-Fungible Tokens}}